skip to the main content area of this page

 For example, the US National Poison Centre received 2,362 cases between 1st January 2021 and 28th February 2022, who reported exposure to delta-8-THC products and 41% of these were pediatric patients (i.e. under the age of 18), many of which required health care facility evaluation.[i]

-While four semi-synthetic cannabinoids (hexahydrocannabiphorol, hexahydrocannabinol acetate, hexahydrocannabinol and tetrahydrocannabidiol (H4-CBD) identified in seized material have been reported to the UNODC EWA, only the latter has also been reported to UNODC in toxicology cases.
+Four semi-synthetic cannabinoids (hexahydrocannabiphorol, hexahydrocannabinol acetate, hexahydrocannabinol and tetrahydrocannabidiol (H4-CBD) were identified in seized material reported to UNODC.
 As semi-synthetic cannabinoids have only recently emerged in drug products, there is a lack of robust, well-controlled studies on their pharmacological activity, toxicological properties, and potential for producing harmful effects.
 However, some adverse effects from delta-8-THC and other semi-synthetic cannabinoid products have been reported in the scientific literature.
 Like THC, the most commonly reported adverse effects include respiratory problems, reduced blood pressure and heart rate, confusion, sedation or reduced consciousness and decreased psychomotor activity[ii].
 Psychotic-like symptoms have also been observed in case studies including paranoia, hallucinations, and panic attacks[iii].

 Health care and emergency service providers need to be aware that due to the risk of unintended exposure, such symptoms may also be present in patients not reporting drug exposure.